Letter from the Director

 Radford, VA 24142

 It’s important to come prepared!
-This list will help make sure your stay at Boys State is a great one!
+This list will help make sure your week at Virginia Boys State is a great one!

 Things you’ve got to have:

 - sheets, blanket, pillow and pillowcase (twin size)

 - at least 2 pairs of navy blue walking shorts (no cut-offs or denim)

 - 6 pairs of socks or more; athletic-style socks are best